 (1) Years in parenthesis relate to service as a director of the Corporation's wholly-owned subsidiary, First Merchants Bank, N.A. ("First Merchants"), or, in the case of Mr. Wisehart, the Corporation's wholly-owned subsidiary, First United Bank ("First United").
-Prior to December 16, 1991, First Merchants' name was The Merchants National Bank of Muncie.
 All of the Corporation's directors except Mr. Wisehart are also directors of First Merchants.
 Mr. Wisehart is the only director who is also a director of First United.
 Mr. Bracken was previously a director of the Corporation and First Merchants from 1980-1989 but left to join the Bush Administration as the Deputy Secretary to the Department of the Interior.

 The occupations set forth above have been the principal occupations of the director-nominees and continuing directors during the past 5 years except as follows: Mr. Bracken was the Deputy Secretary to the Department of the Interior in the Bush Administration from 1989 to 1993.
 He joined Bingham, Summers, Welsh & Spilman in July 1994.
+Mr. Bracken is a director of Ball Corporation.
 Mr. Clark was Vice President, Communications, Planning and Development of Ball Corporation from 1989 until he joined Alltrista Corporation as Senior Vice President and Chief Financial Officer in 1992 (Alltrista Corporation was a wholly-owned subsidiary of Ball Corporation until it was spun off as an independent public corporation on April 2, 1993).
 Mr. Clark became the President and Chief Operating Officer of Alltrista Corporation on March 1, 1994 and the President and Chief Executive Officer on January 1, 1995.
 Mr. Clark is a director of Alltrista Corporation.
 Mr. Cox was Group President of Ontario Corporation from 1989 until May 9, 1994, when he joined First Merchants Corporation as Executive Vice President and Chief Operating Officer and First Merchants Bank, N.A., as Executive Vice President.
 Mr. Galliher was President of A. E. Boyce Company, Inc. until he retired from that position in 1991 (A. E. Boyce Company, Inc. designs and manufactures business forms and systems).
-Mr. Galliher has been President and Treasurer of Wm.
-A. Didier & Sons, Inc. since 1978.
 Mr. Goodall retired from the Indiana House of Representatives in 1992.
+Mr. Sissel was Senior Vice President, General Counsel and Corporate Secretary of Ball Corporation from 1987 until he became the Acting President and Chief Executive Officer of